fbecart/zinoma/README.md

 ## Žinoma for the curious

 Žinoma is a Lituanian word.
-It should be pronounced _\[zhee-no-ma]_, with a stress on the first syllabus.
+Pronounced it with a stress on the first syllable, which should sound like the _gi_ of _regime_.

-In Lithuanian, the word has two meanings:
+In Lithuanian, žinoma has two meanings:

 - _of course_, when used as an adverb;
 - _known_, when used as an adjective (a reference to the _Not Invented Here Syndrome_).